 Acquired several parks and recreational facilities, including the Agoura Hills/Calabasas Community Center, Calabasas Creekside Park, Wild Walnut Park, Highlands Park, Gates Canyon Park, and the Calabasas Bark Park.

-Adopted sound fiscal practices that, even in the wake of a protracted recession, have allowed the city to remain financially secure and maintain an impressive general reserve fund of approximately $18 million.
+Adopted sound fiscal practices that, even in the wake of several protracted recessions, have allowed the city to remain financially secure and maintain an impressive general reserve fund of approximately $19 million.

 Designed, constructed, and dedicated a beautiful Calabasas Civic Center to serve our community.
-Completed in 2008, this state-of-the-art complex features a City Hall, Municipal Library, assembly rooms, amphitheater, and other supporting facilities.
+Opened in 2008, this state-of-the-art complex features a City Hall, Municipal Library, and Senior Center.

-Pursued slow-growth policies to preserve Calabasas' unique natural environment.
+Pursued slow-growth policies to preserve Calabasas? unique natural environment.
 The city has acquired thousands of acres of strategically located property for designation as permanent open space and trail use.
-I drafted and was the primary sponsor of both the voter-approved Calabasas Open Space Initiative (2005) and the Calabasas Historic Preservation Ordinance (2008).
+I drafted and was the primary sponsor of the voter-approved Calabasas Open Space Initiative I (2005) and Calabasas Open Space Initiative II (2015), as wel as the Calabasas Historic Preservation Ordinance (2008).

-Supplemented our contract with the Sheriff's Department to bolster public safety and improve traffic circulation.
-I have used my background as a career prosecutor to bring innovative community policing initiatives to the city such as the Calabasas Teen Court, a program which I helped found in 1997 and continue to operate as the judicial officer.
-These pro-active measures have contributed to keeping our city's crime rate low.
+Supplemented our contract with the Los Angeles County Sheriff?s Department to bolster public safety and improve traffic circulation.
+I have used my background as a career prosecutor to bring innovative community policing initiatives to the city such as the Calabasas Teen Court, a program which I helped found in 1997 and continue to operate as Presiding Judge.
+These pro-active measures have contributed to keeping our city?s crime rate low.

 Worked cooperatively with the Calabasas Chamber of Commerce and community leaders to bring attractive private enterprises to Calabasas, such as The Commons in Calabasas Park and Creekside Village in Lost Hills.